SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 }
 ~~~

 The `ProductRepository` should also provide a methods called `readAll()` that returns a list of all products in the catalog.
-We test this by making sure that the list contains a "Red Fedora", "Forge Laptop Sticker" and "Oculus Rift".
+We test this by making sure that the list contains a "Red Fedora", "Forge Laptop Sticker" and "Oculus Rift".Again, copy and paste the following code below the comment `//TODO: Insert test_readAll here`:
-Insert the code:

 ~~~java
 @Test